-STUDENTS: Do you have an idea for improving your college or your community?
+Do you have an idea for improving your college or your community?

-Participate in Student Applied Benchmarking (SAB) at Wake Tech!
-Become a change maker, have an impact, engage in social entrepreneurship, and develop 21st-century skills.
+Participate in Student Applied Benchmarking (SAB) at Wake Tech.
+Become a change-maker, have an impact, engage in social entrepreneurship and develop 21st-century skills.
 You might even win a $1,000 scholarship!

 SAB is the student component of Wake Tech’s Applied Benchmarking initiative for employees.
-Students identify a problem to solve or a process to improve, contact an expert to research best practices, and create an innovative proposal for change.
+Students identify a problem to solve or a process to improve, contact an expert to research best practices and create an innovative proposal for change.

-- identifying an issue you'd like to address or a problem you’d like to solve,
+- Identifying an issue you'd like to address or a problem you’d like to solve

-- conducting research to find others who have successfully addressed or solved it,
+- Conducting research to find others who have successfully addressed or solved it

-- developing a plan for implementing the idea or solution,
+- Developing a plan for implementing the idea or solution

-- submitting your project.
+- Submitting your project

 2: Find a sponsor for your project.
 SAB projects require sponsorship by a Wake Tech faculty or staff member.
-You may contact any faculty or staff member you choose to be your sponsor or contact [email protected] for a sponsor list and assistance in choosing one.
+You may contact any faculty or staff member you choose to be your sponsor or email [email protected] for a sponsor list and assistance in choosing one.
 Email [email protected] with the name of your project and your sponsor.